Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 From the bottom

-Joining up with the Offa's Dyke here is very straight-forward, as it is crossing the road I am heading along and the first section heads through horse fields (plus one Donkey) on the way to Llangattock Lingoed.
+Joining up with the Offa's Dyke here is very straight-forward, as it is crossing the road I am heading along - and the first section I meet up with heads through horse fields (which also house one Donkey), on the way to Llangattock Lingoed.

 A donkey